Candidates Defeated In Recall Effort Deliver Remarks On Election Results

-The top Republican Candidate, Larry Elder, spoke to supporters in Costa Mesa.READ MORE: Governor Gavin Newsom Addresses Recall Election Results From Sacramento
+The top Republican Candidate, Larry Elder, spoke to supporters in Costa Mesa.READ MORE: Recall Effort Fails, California Gov. Gavin Newsom Remains In Office

 “My opponent, Governor Gavin Newsom,” Elder said, amid booing by the assembled crowd.
 “Come on, let’s be gracious in defeat, and by the way, we might have lost the battle, but we are going to win the war.